 There are ways to give yourself some extra height other than wearing an extreme heel.
 Making sure your pants are hitting at your best length and wearing elongating necklaces and necklines can add the appearance of height.

 You’ll also dumb down your look if your shoes are ill-fitting.
 If you can slide your finger between your heel and the back of your shoe, they don’t fit.
 If you keep stepping out of your shoe, it’s time to donate.

 Creating the wardrobe you love takes a little bit of time upfront.
-What I know for sure, after years of helping other get dressed and feel great in their clothes is that you don’t need to spend a fortune.
+What I know for sure, after years of helping others get dressed and feel great in their clothes is that you don’t need to spend a fortune.
 You just need discipline and an awareness of changing styles and trends to stay modern, current and classic.